saxenaparas/Data-Integration-Assignment/README.md

 ## Quick Summary:
-This repo contains the completed tasks for the Data Integration Assignment 1.
+This repo contains the completed tasks for the `Data Integration Assignment 1`.
 Below you’ll find exact setup/run commands and **detailed purpose notes** for every folder and important file so reviewers can quickly understand what each item does.

 ---